vvviiimmm/vvviiimmm.github.io/_posts/2018-02-17-catamorphisms-and-falgebras.md

 def almostCata(evaluator: (ExpressionF[Int] => Int), e: Fix[ExpressionF]): Int = ???
 ```

-Let’s try figure out the implementation — the first logical thing to do is to use unfix to get ExpressionF and then maybe pass it to evaluator:
+Let’s try figure out the implementation — the first logical thing to do is to use `unfix` to get `ExpressionF` and then maybe pass it to `evaluator`:

 ```haskell
 almostCata :: (ExpressionF Int -> Int) -> Fix ExpressionF -> Int